jedwards1230/sudoku/README.md

 * clearly display sub grids
 * highlight values in same row, column, and sub grid
 * format elapsed time to be readable
+* move solver to js to reduce server requests